 The pasta dishes are delicious – the Agnolotti alla Lobster is so tasty and fresh!
 I would also recommend the sharing boards which are full to the brim with meats and fresh mozzarella.
 Nonna’s is a much tastier alternative because they do seasonal menus.
 And seasonal eating is always so much better than having the same menu all year round!

-Find it: The Square, Woburn Sands, Milton Keynes MK17 8SY
+Location: The Square, Woburn Sands, Milton Keynes MK17 8SY

 Instead of: Banana Tree